etiennevzn/VolatilitySmileAnalyzer/README.md

 # Volatility Smile Analyzer

-An application to fetch option prices via APIs, analyze the volatility smile, and visualize the data in 2D and 3D.
+An application to fetch option prices via an API, analyze the volatility smile, and visualize the data in 2D and 3D.

 ## Description